Interested in buying in Charente?

 Fantastically accessible, there are five regional airports serving the area (with both low cost and national airlines operating from them), along with the high-speed TGV to Paris (and on to the UK) and major road links to Paris, Bordeaux and beyond.
 With all this you would be forgiven for thinking that property prices would reflect the Charente’s desirability, but you would be wrong.
 The Charente offers some of the best value-for-money properties currently available in France with average prices well below the national norm.

 Interested in buying in Charente?
-Visit Charente Immboilier on stand 60 at the French Property Exhibition at Olympia London on 16-17 September who can answer all your questions about the region.
-Don’t forget to register for free tickets here.
+Visit Charente Immobilier on stand 60 at the French Property Exhibition at Wetherby on 19-20 May who can answer all your questions about the region.
+Don’t forget to register for free tickets here